-The United States Oil Fund (USO) fell ~6.61% in the week ending August 7.
-As a contrast, the United States Natural Gas Fund (UNG) gained 2.84%.
+The United States Oil Fund (USO) fell ~5.3% in the week to July 2.
+On the contrary, the United States Natural Gas Fund (UNG) gained 1.8%.
 USO and UNG track movements in prompt WTI crude oil and Henry Hub natural gas futures prices, respectively.
 UNG was the only gainer among our comparable securities for the week, while USO was the biggest loser.
-UNG gained due to improving natural gas prices.
-On the other hand, USO was down as a result of plunging crude oil prices in the week ending August 7.
-Prices fell ~7% between July 31–August 7.
+UNG gained on account of improving natural gas prices.
+USO on the other hand, was down as a result of plunging crude oil prices in the July 2 week.

-Crude oil saw weakness following a bearish production number last week.
-You can read about it in Crude Oil Inventories Fall but Production Keeps Pressuring WTI.
+Crude oil saw weakness following a surprisingly bearish inventory report last week.
+You can read about it in Crude Oil Inventories Rise: Can Gasoline Inventories Save WTI?

-Apart from upstream energy companies, weaker crude oil prices don’t bode well for MLPs such as MarkWest Energy Partners (MWE).
+Apart from upstream energy companies, weaker crude oil prices don’t bode well for MLPs (master limited partnerships) such as MarkWest Energy Partners (MWE).

 XLE has exposure to many types of energy companies, with different exposures to energy prices.
 For example, XLE holds: